The Summer Market

 You can be sure that whenever a potential buyer looked at this home, their agent let them know how long it had been on the market in total time, not just the last listing.
 A red flag to both agents and potential buyers is how many times a home has been on and off the market and how many different agents have been involved.
 This prompts questions about why a home has not sold, why so many different agents are involved?

 Marketing In The Summer

-Since the buyer is much more in charge of the way they search for a home than in the past, our goal is to get in front of them at every opportunity.
+Since a buyer is much more in charge of the way they search for a home than in the past, our goal is to get in front of them at every opportunity.
 The single largest marketing investment we make every month is in Zillow and Trulia.
-This investment means that anyone searching for a home in North Scottsdale has a high likelihood of seeing one of our client’s homes displayed on the first page when they search in 85255, 85262 and 85266.
-We plan is to continue getting this exposure for clients through the summer.
+This investment means that anyone searching for a home in North Scottsdale has a high likelihood of seeing one of our client’s homes.
+Our listings are displayed on the first page when they search in 85255, 85262 and 85266.
+Our plan is to continue getting this exposure for clients through the summer.

 Email marketing is one of our more effective tools for reaching other agents.
 We currently run three different types of campaigns to agents.
 The first is our own list of luxury agents that we have networked with in the past.
 We send this list an email each month highlighting our current listings, but we also send them any new listings or price changes as soon as they occur.
 We also are active in both the Pinnacle Peak Luxury Home Tour and the Paradise Valley Luxury Home Tour.
 As members, we have access to both mailing systems and send directly to the agents that participate in those tours.

 Our web site is another significant marketing channel.
 It is promoted in all of our marketing and receives a high level of traffic.
 Every home has its own web page that features all of the photographs, the listing brochure, the video, and the 360-degree photos.